apercova/atom-path-intellisense/README.md

 ### Features
 :heavy_check_mark: Provides path suggestions based on typed path and context.
 :heavy_check_mark: By default suggestions are provided by pressing `ctrl + space `.
 Uncheck  **`manual-suggest`** configuration setting to get suggestions at typing.
-:heavy_check_mark: Suggestions are provided within valid configured scope selectors on **allowed-scopes** configuration setting.
-Default value covers pretty much languages but is extensible adding more scope selectors.
+:heavy_check_mark: Suggestions are provided within scope selectors configured on **` allowed-scopes `** configuration setting.
+Default selectors cover pretty much languages but is extensible by adding more scope selectors.

   ``Note to developers``
-  > If you find any selector that could improve this package make a pull request for default **allowed-scopes** configuration setting value.
+  > If you find any selector combination that's missing or can improve this package make a PR with your add to **` allowed-scopes `** configuration setting.

 :heavy_check_mark: Escaping of single and double quotes is allowed for files and directories.
 :heavy_check_mark: Path suggestions mechanism relies on providers for appropriate grammar and selectors.
 Default path providers are described below.